Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 ### Check-Out Process

 **From My Queue Page:**
-- [TODO] SHOULD THERE BE AN UNDO CHECK-IN?
+- [DONE/[TODO]/TESTING] SHOULD THERE BE AN UNDO CHECK-IN?
 I FEEL LIKE THAT'S GONNA MAKE IT DIFFICULT...
 - [X] Find entry with status "Running"
 - [X] Click "Check Out" button
 - [X] See form with optional fields: